Virtual-Coffee/podcast-transcripts/Transcriptions_Guideline.md

 ### Non-text audio

 - Sound events that are significant to the audio should also be noted by using brackets [ ].
-The notes are always written in lowercase.
 `e.g., [laughs] [chuckles] [giggles] [gasp]`. [laughs] is a normal laugh; [chuckles] is a soft laugh.

 - Use [crosstalk 00:00:00] when two speakers are talking over one another.
 Try to get as much from each speaker as possible.

   ```text